-The month of September 2014 was warmer and wetter than normal – the ‘climate normal’ being the average of 30 years of daily observations from 1981-2010.
-During the month of September 2014, the average temperature in Charlottetown was 0.4°C warmer than the climate normal of 14.1°C; and 16.3 millimetres (mm) or 17% wetter than the normal precipitation of 95.9 mm.
+.
+October 2014 turned out to be warmer and drier than normal – the ‘climate normal’ being the average of 30 years of daily observations from 1981 to 2010.
+During the month of October 2014, the average temperature in Charlottetown was 2.4°C warmer than the climate normal of 8.3°C; and 11 millimetres (mm) or 10% drier than the normal precipitation of 112 mm.
 The Climate Research Lab observing stations at Winsloe South, Flat River, Orwell Cove, Foxley River, Dingwell’s Mills, Argyle Shore and Cardigan Head all recorded measurements that were warmer and drier than normal during the month of October.

 Questions?
 Contact Adam Fenech at firstname.lastname@example.org or (902) 620-5220